kaviyarasan-2005/Profile/README.md

 # Profile
-This is my proflie which is created by me using HTML and Css
+This is my proflie which is created by me using HTML and CSS